-All LTFT payments are paid to the trust quarterly via the LDA.
+All LTFT payments are paid to the Trust quarterly via the NHS Education Contract.
 Payments are made pro-rata across the year and not in one lump sum.
-Payments will be adjusted each quarter and a detailed breakdown on how LTFT payments are made to the trust are confirmed in the LDA pack that is sent to the trust each quarter.
+Payments will be adjusted each quarter and a detailed breakdown on how LTFT payments are made to the Trust are confirmed in the finance pack that is sent to the Trust each quarter.

 East of England

 All East of England Trusts are funded via East of England and any finance queries should be sent to the East of England LTFT team email@example.com